Freedom of information

 How to make a request for information?

-A request for information can be made under the Freedom of Information Act 2000 by writing in to the corporate governance officer at Leicester City Clinical Commissioning Group.
+A request for information can be made under the Freedom of Information Act 2000 by writing to

 It is important that requestors provide sufficient information about who they are and what they would like so that we can then provide the information requested.
 Requestors may be contacted for clarification if insufficient information is provided.